zogzog/tshistory_formula/README.md

 # Command line

-A few commands are provided to deal with the specifics of aliases.
-The `tsh` command carries them.
-The output below shows only the specific aliases subcommands:
+The `tsh` command carries formula specific subcommands.
+The output below shows only the specific formula subcommands:

 ```shell
 $ tsh